Irandoust/retail-product-catalog-backend/README.md

   - Return a `null` or `undefined` data field.
   - Have an appropriate HTTP status code (e.g., `400 Bad Request`, `404 Not Found`, `500 Internal Server Error`).

-By using this approach, response formatting is reused across the entire application, reducing duplication and maintaining consistency.
+This approach ensures uniformity across all API responses, making the application easier to maintain and extend as new features are added.

 ### 8. **Rate Limiting**